tehidea/bodyfatcalculator/README.md

 ## Formulas and Their Accuracy

-Each formula has an inherent margin of error, which varies based on the method and proper measurement technique:
+Each formula has an inherent margin of error, which varies based on multiple factors including measurement technique, individual body composition, and population specifics.
+The following accuracy ranges are based on recent meta-analyses and validation studies:

 ### Free Methods

-1. YMCA (±4-6%)[1]
+1. YMCA (±5-7%)[1]

    - Simple method using weight and waist measurements
    - Higher margin of error due to minimal measurements
-   - Best for initial estimates and tracking trends
+   - Best for tracking personal trends rather than absolute values
+   - Less accurate for athletic or non-standard body types

-2. Modified YMCA (±3.5-5.5%)[1]
+2. Modified YMCA (±4-6%)[1]

    - Enhanced version with additional measurements for women
    - Improved accuracy over basic YMCA
-   - Good for regular monitoring
+   - More reliable for women due to gender-specific calculations
+   - Still affected by non-standard fat distribution

-3. U.S. Navy (±3-4%)[2]
+3. U.S. Navy (±4-6%)[2]
    - Military standard using key body measurements
-   - Validated across large populations
-   - Reliable for general fitness tracking
+   - Most accurate for individuals near population averages
+   - Less reliable for very lean (<8%) or obese (>30%) individuals
+   - Accuracy depends heavily on measurement technique

 ### PRO Methods

-1. Covert Bailey (±3.5-4.5%)[3]
+1. Covert Bailey (±4-5%)[3]

    - Comprehensive method with multiple measurements
    - Age and gender-specific calculations
-   - Good for detailed assessment
+   - More reliable across different body types
+   - Requires precise measurement technique

-2. Durnin & Womersley (±3-4% when done properly)[4]
+2. Durnin & Womersley (±3.5-5%)[4]

    - Scientific skinfold method
    - Age and gender-specific equations
+   - Accuracy heavily dependent on technician skill
-   - Requires proper caliper technique
+   - Requires proper caliper technique and calibration

 3. Jackson & Pollock Methods[5]

-   - 3-Site (±3.5-4% when done properly)
+   - 3-Site (±4-5% when done properly)
-   - 4-Site (±3-3.5% when done properly)
+   - 4-Site (±3.5-4.5% when done properly)
-   - 7-Site (±2.5-3% when done properly)
+   - 7-Site (±3-4% when done properly)
    - Industry standard for skinfold measurements
-   - Higher accuracy with more measurement sites
+   - Accuracy improves with more measurement sites
+   - Requires significant technical expertise

-4. Parrillo (±2.5-3% when done properly)[6]
+4. Parrillo (±3-4% when done properly)[6]
    - Bodybuilding-focused nine-site method
    - Most comprehensive skinfold method
-   - Requires significant expertise
+   - Requires significant expertise and consistent technique
+   - Best for tracking changes in trained individuals

+### Important Notes on Accuracy

+- All methods are estimates and should be used as guidance rather than absolute values
-Note: All skinfold methods require proper technique and calibrated calipers for stated accuracy.
+- Accuracy ranges assume proper measurement technique and calibrated tools
+- Individual results may vary based on:
+  - Body type and fat distribution
+  - Hydration levels
+  - Time of day
+  - Recent physical activity
+  - Measurement skill and consistency
+- For best results:
+  - Take measurements at the same time of day
+  - Use consistent technique
+  - Track trends over time rather than focusing on single measurements
+  - Consider using multiple methods for verification

 ## Formulas